 Investigations and findings

 In June 2018, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around HMAS Albatross.
-Defence recognises that the PFAS contamination at HMAS Albatross is a significant issue for the local community.
+Defence recognises that PFAS contamination at HMAS Albatross is a significant issue for the local community.
 Defence is committed to working with the NSW Government to manage, remediate and monitor PFAS contamination in the area.

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
-PFAS moves in surface water flowing through drains and creeks or groundwater that flows underground through soil and rock.
+PFAS at these locations can be found in soil and in water flowing through the source areas.
+PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.

 Human Health and Ecological Risk Assessment